 You can already see the supported answer in the form of the above graph depicting the accounting trends effect.

-Before the pandemic of Covid-19 hit the world, Forbes revealed in their studies that more than 34% of American citizens worked remotely.
+Before the pandemic of Covid-19 hit the world, Forbes revealed in their studies that more than 34% of American citizens worked remotely in 2020 to 2024.
 Yet, statistics by GetApp showed that the remote worker figure increased drastically to 40% weekly.
 Once these figures were estimated, it stood at nearly 4.7 million in and after the pandemic.

 Additionally, the 2% unemployment rate for accountants in the second quarter further increased to 3.5%, as highlighted by Reports from the US Bureau of Labor Statistics (BLS).